TritonDataCenter/node-workflow/README.md

     ./bin/workflow-runner path/to/config.json

-Note that it's fine to run more than one Runner, either on the same or different machines, so long as they have access to the Redis Server.
+Note that it's fine to run more than one Runner, either on the same or different machines, so long as they have access to the same storage backend.

 # Testing